Solar Crisis: Release

 Producers Edlund and Nelson also brought in Rene Balcer to do uncredited rewrites.

+The film was given a limited theatrical release in the United States on November 25, 1992.
+A home video release followed on March 17, 1993.

 Reception

 TV Guide rated it 2/5 stars and wrote:

 "Enjoy its awesome visuals or scorn its slipshod execution, Solar Crisis amounts to one small step for cinema, one giant leap for Alan Smithee."